-A head start early in October is just what teachers need to plan ahead for the Halloween season!
+Time-saving resources early in October are just what teachers need to plan ahead for the Halloween season!

 Let’s start with STEM!

 This challenge started as a way to lift a tiny pumpkin.
 My original idea was to use a small gourd-type pumpkin but I could not find any.

 So, I used these plastic pumpkins instead.
 I found them at Dollar Tree and have used them for several years now.
 They were not heavy enough so I added sand.
 You could also add water.